 Over the years, however, Google has been growing taller and broader and smarter, just like we have.
 And its intricate and often-changing algorithm now wants us to write for our audience.

 If you write repetitive content or content for computers instead of people, your site will be penalised and your SEO performance will suffer.

-So write content that you would enjoy reading yourself, and optimise it using SEO best practice as you go.
+So write content that you would enjoy reading yourself, and optimise it using SEO best practices as you go.